bhaaskara/InterviewQA/Terraform_QA.md

 # How to remove only few resources through terraform ?
 `terraform destroy -target aws_instance.web`

+## Does Terraform Apply / Plan automatically run Terraform init ?
+NO

+## What does Terraform apply do?

 # What is TF backend ?
 Each Terraform configuration can specify a backend, which defines two main things:
 -   Where operations are performed